navidrome/website/content/en/docs/usage/externalized-authentication.md

 ### Subsonic endpoint

-The subsonic endpoint also supports reverse proxy authentication, and will ignore the subsonic authentication parameters (`u`, `p`, `t` and `s`) if the reverse proxy user header is present.
+The subsonic endpoint also supports externalized authentication, and will ignore the subsonic authentication parameters (`u`, `p`, `t` and `s`) if the authenticated user header is present.
 If the header is absent or has an empty value, Navidrome will fall back to the standard subsonic authentication scheme.

 If your reverse proxy does not support the standard subsonic authentication scheme, or if the subsonic clients you want to use don't support an alternate authentication mechanism also supported by your proxy (such as BasicAuth), you can still configure your proxy to bypass authentication on `/rest/*` URLs and let Navidrome perform authentication for those requests.
 In that case, your users will have to update their (initially random) password in Navidrome, to use it with their subsonic client.